georgestephenson/aws-solution-architect-associate/notes/26-Lambda.md

 - RDS can invoke the Lambda, to e.g. send email
 - Must allow outbound traffic from DB, and have required permission with IAM policy to invoke function
 - RDS event notifications are different data events.
 They are events about the DB itself not the data.
 They can be pushed to SNS or EventBridge then onto Lambda.

+## Step Functions

+- Orchestrate Lambda functions with visual workflow
+- Can orchestrate other AWS services too
+- Can add human approvals